What To Do If Your Data Was Leaked In the NPD Breach

 While you may be decades from retirement, you still run the risk of someone claiming your account with the Social Security Administration in order to divert your benefits.
 The best way to prevent this is to claim your account.
 The SSA uses ID.me, which will require taking a photo to match against uploaded identification (best set up using a smartphone with a camera).

-5. It’s Time to Use a Password Manager
+6. It’s Time to Use a Password Manager

 Do you have a complex and unique password for every app / website?
 If the answer is no, it’s long past time for you to graduate to using a password manager.
 You can use a more feature-rich commercial solution like 1Password, or just use a basic free one such as the Apple Password app (new with iOS 18).
-But a failure to invest in a password manager is about as negligent in 2024 as leaving your front door unlocked when you go on vacation.
+But a failure to invest in a password manager in 2024 is as negligent as leaving your front door unlocked when you go on vacation.

-6. Make Sure All Critical Accounts Are Enabled With MFA
+7. Make Sure All Critical Accounts Are Enabled With MFA

 If you have accounts that have access to any important assets or information - e.g. bank accounts, investments, credit cards - it is essential you enable them with multi-factor authentication (MFA).
 Where possible you should choose to use an authentication app instead of texting a code to your phone for the maximum possible security.
 For additional detail, see my earlier this year on this topic.